subquery/documentation/docs/README.md

       <li>
         <div class="title">How can I contribute or give feedback to SubQuery?</div>
         <div class="content">
           <p>We love contributions and feedback from the community.
 To contribute the code, fork the repository of your interest and make your changes.
 Then submit a PR or Pull Request.
-Don't forget to test as well.
-Also check out our contributions guide lines (TBA). </p>
+Don't forget to test as well. </p>
           <span class="more">
             <router-link :to="{path: '/faqs/faqs.html#how-can-i-contribute-or-give-feedback-to-subquery'}">READ MORE</router-link>
           </span>